horsenoggingit/lambdaAuth/README.md

 The resulting project tackles these goals and provides a simple framework for rapidly deploying APIs backed by lambdas and managing AWS resources so that a projects deployment can be easily recreated and torn down.
 This framework also supports multiple deployments of a project on a single AWS account.

 The default configuration of this project creates a series of APIs (/signup, /login, /user/me/get), lambdas, DynamoDB tables and a federated identity pool that allow a user to create accounts and handle the transition from unauthenticated to authenticated API requests.
-For convenience  angular and (coming soon) iOs clients have been provided.
+For convenience  angular and (coming soon) iOS clients have been provided.
 The angular client can run locally, but is automatically hosted on S3 for convenience.

 # Installation